 - Cheap Movie Night – at most Metro Vancouver cinemas (so it’s not free, but it is extra cheap).

-- Brahm’s Tam Drum Circle – if it’s sunny, informal drumming happens at Third Beach in the evening.
+- Brahm’s Tam Drum Circle – if the weather is good, informal drumming happens at Third Beach in the evening.

 - Downtown Farmers Market – a weekly market in the plaza outside the Vancouver Art Gallery on Georgia Street.